-Cannabis has been used as a medicine for thousands of years with evidence dating back to 2000 BC, but only in the past few decades have scientists truly understood how it works.
-What led to this understanding was the discovery of the endocannabinoid system; a unique biological system that facilitates the effects of Cannabis within the human body.
+Plant-based therapy has been used in medicine for thousands of years with evidence dating back to 2000 BC, but only in the past few decades have scientists truly understood how it works.
+What led to this understanding was the discovery of the endocannabinoid system; a unique biological system within the human body.

-Cannabinoids are the main active ingredients in Cannabis.
-Cannabinoids are found in our bodies, where we call them Endocannabinoids and in plants, known as Phytocannabinoids.
-The most common cannabinoids used in Medical Cannabis medicine are THC (Delta 9-Tetrahydrocannabinol) and CBD (Cannabidiol).
+Cannabinoids are an active ingredient that are found in our bodies, where we call them endocannabinoids and in plants, known as phytocannabinoids.
+The most common cannabinoids used in plant-based therapy are THC (Delta 9-Tetrahydrocannabinol) and CBD (Cannabidiol).

 The ECS consists of a group of molecules known as cannabinoids as well as the cannabinoid receptors that they bind to.
-Cannabinoid compounds in Cannabis interact with the Endocannabinoid System to produce effects.
+Cannabinoid compounds interact with the endocannabinoid system to produce effects.
 Humans naturally have cannabinoid receptors located on cell surfaces throughout the body.
 Additionally, humans produce cannabinoids that interact with these cell receptors throughout the body.

 Decades of scientific research on the ECS has resulted in the discovery of two types of cannabinoid receptors, CB1 and CB2.

-Cannabinoid receptors act as binding sites for endogenous cannabinoids as well as cannabinoids found in Cannabis.
+Cannabinoid receptors act as binding sites for endogenous cannabinoids.
 When cannabinoids bind to CB1 or CB2 receptors, they act to change the way the body functions.

 While cannabinoid receptors are primarily expressed in the brain and immune system, researchers have identified cannabinoid receptors in a variety of other places as well, including the peripheral nervous system, cardiovascular system, reproductive system, and gastrointestinal and urinary tracts.
 Cannabinoid receptors continue to be identified in unique parts of the body as research on the endocannabinoid system progresses.

-Through stimulation of the endocannabinoid system many physiological functions including inflammation, sleep, pain, memory, digestion, immune function, neuroprotection to name a few, are engaged.
-The Endocannabinoid system helps regulate homeostasis and accomplishes this through cellular communication of the nervous system.
+Through stimulation of the endocannabinoid system many physiological functions including inflammation, sleep, pain, memory, digestion, immune function, and neuroprotection to name a few, are engaged.
+The ECS helps regulate homeostasis and accomplishes this through cellular communication of the nervous system.

 Clinical Endocannabinoid Deficiency Syndrome (CEDS)